HJCD-IK: GPU-Accelerated Inverse Kinematics through Batched Hybrid Jacobian Coordinate Descent: The HJCD-IK Algorithm

 If no scaled LM step can be found, we resort to two fallback strategies~\cite{martinez2013towards}.
-The first, a dogleg method~\cite{mizutani1999powell}, shown in~\cref{alg:pjik} lines 10--12, constructs a step $\Delta\boldsymbol{\theta}(\tau)$ that interpolates between the steepest gradient descent step and the Gauss-Newton step:
+The first, a dogleg method~\cite{mizutani1999powell}, shown in~\cref{alg:pjik} lines 9--11, constructs a step $\Delta\boldsymbol{\theta}(\tau)$ that interpolates between the steepest gradient descent step and the Gauss-Newton step by selecting a value $\tau \in [0, 1]$ such that the update lies within the trust-region $R$~\cite{rosen2014rise}: